Inbibo/adonisfx_docs/docs/maya/simple_setup.md

 To create a basic scenario using the AdnSkinMerge deformer, start with a scene with the following elements:

   - One or more animation meshes with deformation.
-  - A skin mesh with an AdnSkin deformer applied and configured.
   - One or more simulation meshes, for example with an AdnSkin deformer applied and properly configured.
+   - A final mesh without animation or deformation.

 The AdnSkinMerge deformer will get applied to the final mesh which will  be the result of blending the animation and simulation meshes.